 If you would like other flavors, you can divide the dough into 4 equal parts and mix in the following additions:

-- 1/4 cup cranberries, raisins or chocolate chips.
+- 1/4 cup raisins (or dried cranberries, or chocolate chips

 - Preheat oven to 350 degrees F.